 During our interview, Keller remarked about one of the memorable early experiences he had after taking over the CFP Board, when in preparing some written communication that would go out to all CFP certificants, the public relations director suggested that it would be a good idea to note in the message that CFP certificants are considered valuable stakeholders in the organization.
 "The fact that it even needed to be said," noted Keller, "was a clear indicator of the CFP Board's deficit in the trust bank with its own CFP certificants."

 So what's changed now?
 Significant policy changes from the CFP Board are routinely released for comment, before being implemented, such as the recently proposed changes to CFP CE requirements.
-And as evidenced by the final version of the new CFP Board experience requirements, the organization truly does listen to the comments, as the rules ultimately adopted were significantly different than the original proposal.
+And as evidenced by the final version of the new CFP Board experience requirements, the organization truly does appear to listen to the comments, as the rules ultimately adopted were significantly different than the original proposal.
 In addition, every national board meeting of the organization is now followed by a Business Update webinar to provide information for the community about the latest activity of the organization; in fact, if you miss the session, all the update webinars are publicly available on the CFP Board's YouTube channel!
 Keller and members of the Board of Governors leadership also meet with CFP certificants throughout the country every year on a series of road trips called the CFP Certificant Connection.

 To say the least, the CFP Board under Keller's leadership has taken an entirely different, positive, and more proactive view on communicating constructively with the CFP certificant community and the organization's other stakeholders.